Pontifical Gregorian University: Modern era

 In 1773, following the suppression of the Society of Jesus throughout Europe, the Jesuits were forced to cede control over the Gregorian University to the Diocese of Rome.
-However, Pope Leo XII returned the Gregorian to Jesuit control on 17 May 1824 after the reestablishment of the Society of Jesus.
+But Pope Leo XII returned the Gregorian to Jesuit control on 17 May 1824 after the reestablishment of the Society of Jesus.

 With the Capture of Rome in 1870, Rome and the Papal States were incorporated into the new Kingdom of Italy.
 The new government of Italy then confiscated the Gregorian property and building, converting it into the Ennio Quirino Visconti Liceo Ginnasio.
 The Gregorian was forced to move into a much smaller facility at the Palazzo Gabrielli-Borromeo on Via del Seminario in Rome.
 Due to its lack of space, the Gregorian was forced to drop all of its faculties except for theology and philosophy.
 Enrollment dropped to under 250 students by 1875.

 Pope Pius IX later granted the Gregorian the title "Pontifical University".
 In 1876, the Faculty of Canon Law was transferred from the University of Rome La Sapienza to the Gregorian, and the university gradually resumed the teaching of other disciplines.
 After World War I, Pope Benedict XV and his successor, Pope Pius XI, worked to create a new campus for the Gregorian at the base of Quirinal Hill, adjacent to the Pontifical Biblical Institute (Biblicum).
 Pius XI laid the first stone for the new campus on 27 December 1924.
 Designed by architect Giulio Barluzzi in Neoclassical style, it was completed by 1930.
 After moving to the new campus, the Gregorian continued to expand to new faculties and disciplines as well as to add new buildings.
 The Pontifical Institute Regina Mundi, dedicated to the theological formation of women, opened in 1955 and closed in 2005.